jruby/warbler/README.txt

 The default configuration puts application files (+app+, +config+, +lib+, +log+, +vendor+, +tmp+) under the .war file's WEB-INF directory, and files in +public+ in the root of the .war file.
 Any Java .jar files stored in lib will automatically be placed in WEB-INF/lib for placement on the web app's classpath.

-To customize files, libraries, and gems included in the .war file, run the +warbler+ generator, which will create a config/warbler.rb file.
+To customize files, libraries, and gems included in the .war file, you'll need a config/warble.rb file.
+There a two ways of doing this.
+With the gem, simply run

+    warble config

+If you have Warbler installed as a plugin, use the generator:

+    script/generate warble

+If you install the gem but later decide you'd like to have it as a plugin, use the +pluginize+ command:

+    warble pluginize

+Once Warbler is installed as a plugin, simply use rake to build the war.

+    rake -T

 === Web.xml configuration